rng-guy/NFSMWBartender/README.md

 * the global spawn limit for how many cops may chase you at once,
 * how quickly cops leave the pursuit if they don't belong (if at all),
 * which vehicles may spawn to chase you (any amount, with counts and chances),
-* which vehicles may spawn in roadblocks (any amount, with chances),
+* which vehicles may spawn in roadblocks (same as above),
-* which vehicles may spawn in scripted events (same as above),
+* which vehicles may spawn in scripted events (ditto),
-* which vehicles may spawn as patrols in free-roam (ditto),
+* which vehicles may spawn as patrols in free-roam (chances only),
 * which vehicle spawns in place of the regular helicopter, and
 * when exactly the helicopter can (de / re)spawn (if at all).